phaethonp/we-ai/readme.md

 # An experiment on building a GAI property development `agent` and achieving the provision of affordable housing

-We are developing an experimental, open-source application that leverages Neural Networks and Generative AI to automate the entire property development process.
-Driven by Large Language Models, this program seamlessly integrates various processes to autonomously achieve our primary goal of promoting affordable housing, within the framework set by the Builder's Remedy legislation.
-Broader applications for the property development industry may follow.<br>
+### PROJECT OVERVIEW

-The `User Interface`<br>
+We are developing an experimental, open-source suite of APIs that leverages Neural Networks and Generative AI to automate the entire property development process, from generating project proposals to handing over of projects and sales.<br> Driven by Large Language Models, this program provides a Generative (AI) Artificial intelligence agent to facilitate multiplayer communication and the distribution of relevant information to architects, contractors, and investors at the right time, ensuring effective communication and coordination.<br>

-WE-AI is a Generative (AI) Artificial intelligence agent for multiplayer communication on a Property Development platform.
+### AUTONOMOUS AGENTS FOR AFFORDABLE HOUSING

-WE-AI is a virtual assistant that uses project data to interpret and respond to user requests.
-It's specifically designed to facilitate communication among users in the property development industry.
-Think of it as Siri, but with a focus on distributing relevant information to architects, contractors, and investors at the right time, ensuring effective communication and coordination.<br>
+This is an experimental API aiming to autonomously increase the availability of affordable housing within the framework set by the Builder's Remedy legislation in USA markets<br>

 ### THE FUTURE OF GENERAL AI
 In the context of our platform, the Generative AI agent is used to generate project proposals based on patterns in successful proposals, while a General AI agent (if it existed) could potentially handle every aspect of the platform, from identifying opportunities to managing projects.<br>